Logging and debugging rewriters¶

 values.

-element is an ID that can be passed per request to help trace
+The id element is an ID that can be passed per request to help trace

 requests across nodes (see below).